crisward/svelte-shared/README.md

 Simple example app of how to build svelte so it can be linked to from separate pre-bundled components.

+2 Entry points - index1.js and index2.js.
+To prove they're sharing a runtime I have a single store linking both counters.

 ## Setup